House Speaker Johnson opposes radiation compensation for Missouri, New Mexico

 Generations of St. Louis-area families lived in homes near contaminated sites without warning from the federal government.
 A study by the federal Agency for Toxic Substances and Disease Registry found exposure to the creek elevated residents’ risk of cancer.
 Residents of nearby communities suffer higher-than-normal rates of breast, colon, prostate, kidney and bladder cancers and leukemia.
 Childhood brain and nervous system cancers are also higher.

+This story is republished from the Missouri Independent, a sister publication to the Kentucky Lantern and part of the nonprofit States Newsroom network.

-The post House Speaker Johnson opposes radiation compensation for Missouri, New Mexico appeared first on Missouri Independent.
+The post House Speaker Johnson opposes radiation compensation for Missouri, New Mexico appeared first on Kentucky Lantern.